-1. Who are the characters in Princess Thimbelina?
+1. Who are the characters in Princess Thimbelina ?

-2. Where does the story take place?
+2 Where does the story take place?

+Where does the story take place:

-3. What is the problem?
+What is the problem?

+- What is the problem:

 4. What are three main things that tell what happened in the story?

-5. How was the problem solved?
+5 .
+How was the problem solved?

-Make A Story Map Beginning (Who, Where, When):
+lake A Story Map

+Be eginning (Who, Where, When):

+,, iddle (Broblem Cool)

-Middle (Problem, Goal):
+IVI iddle (Problem, Goal):

-Ending (Solution):
+Er nding (Solution):

+ı